qbap/a7-ios7-downgrader/README.md

 If for some reason that invite link does not work, please contact [wilm271](https://t.me/wilm271) on telegram

-The Discord server is strictly for semaphorin support only, do not bring personal issues into our server
+The Discord server is strictly for Semaphorin support only.
+Please don't bring personal issues into our server.

 ## First run